Do you want to start a business with no money?

 Do all the work yourself.

-I agree that it’s exhausting, but you are going to have to do virtually all the work yourself.
+Starting a business with no money means that you have to learn to do things that you would normally delegate to an employee or an outside company.
+I agree that it’s exhausting to do all the work yourself, but you don’t have the budget to hire help.
 Doing everything yourself you will be able to put every dollar back into your business.
-It will be tough, but it is the only way to build up a cash reserve when you start with no money.
+It will be tough, but it is the only way to build up a cash reserve when you start a business with no money.

 Offer a service.